ucc23/ucc/_clusters/cwnu375.md

 UTI_C_lit: 0.0
 UTI_C_dup: 0.93
 UTI_summary: |
-    CWNU 375 is a relatively close, poorly populated, moderately dense object of high C3 quality.
+    <b>CWNU 375</b> is a poorly populated, moderately dense object of high C3 quality.
+It is located at a very close distance from the Sun, above the mid-plane.
 It was recently reported in the literature.<br><br>This is very likely a unique object, which shares a very small percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: #FFC300; font-weight: bold;">B</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 31.1